-My Farmers Market Hummus is topped with juicy heirloom cherry tomatoes and basil ~ they’re an unexpectedly perfect complement to a classic Mediterranean chickpea dip ~ it’s summer in an appetizer!
+Loaded Hummus is topped with juicy heirloom cherry tomatoes and basil ~ they’re an unexpectedly perfect complement to a classic Mediterranean chickpea dip ~ it’s summer in an appetizer!

 I didn’t think there were too many iterations of hummus left that we haven’t tried, we make it all the time, and always try to change it up in some interesting way.
-And frankly I wasn’t really expecting to love this one as much as I do, but boy was I surprised.
+And frankly I wasn’t really expecting to love this loaded hummus as much as I do, but boy was I surprised.
 This isn’t just pretty ~ the acidity of the tomato juices mix with the evoo, basil, and pine nuts to make for one tasty hummus topping.
 I love that it brings together two branches of Mediterranean cuisine, the Italian and the Middle Eastern, into one super healthy appetizer.

 I might have called this Garden Hummus, as the little cherry tomatoes and fresh basil could just as well have come from your garden, they’re so easy to grow.

 When I visit my Sunday farmers market I make a beeline for my favorite stall, it’s a Korean woman and her son who always have the most amazingly colorful heirloom tomatoes and peppers.
 She arranges them by variety and I’m like a kid in a candy store as I fill my bag with the best specimens from each cardboard box.
 These tiny tomatoes work great for a hummus topping because they’re easy to scoop up with pita bread.
 Some are almost as tiny as peas!
+They make the perfect topping for a loaded hummus.

-If you use larger cherry tomatoes, be sure quarter them, or even dice them.
+Note: If you use larger cherry tomatoes, be sure quarter them, or even dice them.

 Did anybody spot my pink lemons in the shot above?
 I got them at the farmers market too!
 I’m trying to think of something fun to do with them, so if you’ve used them or have any ideas, let me know in the comments… And if you’re looking closely at those lemons, you might also notice how silky smooth the hummus is.